-- (a) All children and students with disabilities, regardless of the severity of their disability, residing within the State, including children and students with disabilities who are homeless or are in State custody or are vulnerable adults, or are attending independent schools or enrolled in home study, and who are in need of special education and related services shall be identified, located and evaluated. - (b) (2)-LEAs are responsible for establishing and implementing a comprehensive Child Find system for children and students from birth through twenty-one years of age. - (1) (1)(i)-Except for students who are parentally placed in independent elementary and secondary schools outside of the LEA of residence, the LEAs are responsible for ensuring Child Find for all students who reside within the LEA. - (2) (ii)-For students ages five through twenty-one who are parentally placed in independent elementary and secondary schools outside their LEA of residence, the LEA where the independent school is located shall have Child Find responsibility. - (3) (iii)-For children birth up to age three, the LEA may fulfill its Child Find responsibility by developing and maintaining a regional agreement with a Children's Integrated Services/Early Intervention (CIS/EI) program or other entities.
+- (a) All children and students with disabilities, regardless of the severity of their disability, residing within the State, including children and students with disabilities who are homeless or are in State custody or are vulnerable adults, or are attending independent schools or enrolled in home study, and who are in need of special education and related services shall be identified, located and evaluated. - (b) (2) LEAs are responsible for establishing and implementing a comprehensive Child Find system4 for children and students from birth through twenty-one years of age. - (1) (1)(i)-Except for students who are parentally placed in independent elementary and secondary schools outside of the LEA of residence, the LEAs are responsible for ensuring Child Find for all students who reside within the LEA. - (2) (ii) For students ages five through twenty-one who are parentally placed in independent elementary and secondary schools outside their LEA of residence, the LEA where the independent school is located shall have Child Find responsibility. - (3) (iii) --For children birth up to age three, the LEA may fulfill its Child Find responsibility by developing and maintaining a regional agreement with a Children's Integrated Services/Early Intervention (CIS/EI) program or other entities.

-(c)(3)-Each LEA shall ensure that public notification is given before conducting any significant activity that is designed to identify, locate and evaluate children and students ages birth through
+(c)(3)-Each LEA shall ensure that public notification is given before conducting any significant activity that is designed to identify, locate and evaluate children and students ages birth through twenty-one.
+In addition, the AOE shall provide a public notice in major newspapers to inform parents that the information gathered shall be treated confidentially.

-Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 0" + Tab after: 0.25" + Indent at: 0.25"
+Commented [CJ52]: Edit for numbering sequence consistency Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 0" + Tab after: 0.25" + Indent at: 0.25"